J3698/auto-15210-download/README.md

 `cat add_to_andrew_bashrc >> ~/.bashrc && rm add_to_andrew_bashrc`

-3. In a an appropriately named lab folder, run make and then submit (I don't suggest testing this on labs with past due dates).
+3. In a an appropriately named lab folder, run make and then submit (I don't suggest testing this on labs with past due dates, as they will become late).